matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 slug: "lenovo-miix-630"
 date: "2018-10-04T19:35:00"
 author: "Matthew Burr"
 summary: "I wanted to do a follow up my previous post about Windows on ARM since I have had some recent hands-on experience with this platform.
-I was able to obtain a Lenovo Miix 630 through a contract that I am working on and I have been using it in a daily basis for the last 2 months.
+I was able to obtain a Lenovo Miix 630 through a contract that I am working on, and I have been using it in a daily basis for the last 2 months.
 I had wanted to give this platform a fair chance, and here is what I found out."
 tags: [
     "ARM",
     "Lenovo",